AlexandrSokolov/java_language/collections/faq.collections.md

 In the best case - that of a large data set requiring compute-intensive processing with very little I/O - this can result in near-perfect parallelization.

+### Collections and Thread Safety, options

+#### Synchronized Wrapper Collections

+The performance cost of internal synchronization in the JDK 1.0 collections led the designers to avoid it when the Collections Framework was first introduced in JDK 1.2.

+#### Concurrent Collections

+The concurrent collections remove the necessity for client-side locking.
+External synchronization is not even possible with these collections, as there is no one object that when locked will block all methods.
+Where operations need to be atomic - for example, inserting an element into a `Map` only if it is currently absent - the concurrent collections provide a method specified to perform atomically; in this case, `ConcurrentMap.putIfAbsent`.

+If you need thread safety, the concurrent collections generally provide much better performance than synchronized collections.
+This is primarily because their throughput is not reduced by the need to serialize access, as is the case with the synchronized collections.
+Synchronized collections also suffer the overhead of managing locks, which can be high if there is much contention.
+These differences can lead to efficiency differences of two orders of magnitude for concurrent access by more than a few threads.

+### Mechanisms of concurrent collections

+#### copy-on-write

+This is the only one that does not use the new primitives.
+Classes that use _copy-on-write_ store their values in an internal array, which is effectively immutable; any change to the value of the collection results in a new array being created to represent the new values.
+Synchronization is used by these classes, though only briefly, during the creation of a new array.
+Because read operations do not need to be synchronized, copy-on-write collections perform well in the situations for which they are designed - those in which reads greatly predominate over writes.

+The collection classes `CopyOnWriteArrayList` and `CopyOnWriteArraySet` use this mechanism.

+#### compare-and-set (CAS)

+This group of thread-safe collections relies on hardware operations generically known as _compare-and-set_ (CAS), which provide a fundamental improvement on traditional synchronization.
+To see how CAS works, consider a computation in which the value of a single variable is used as input to a long-running calculation whose eventual result is used to update the variable.
+Traditional synchronization makes the whole computation atomic, excluding any other thread from concurrently accessing the variable.
+This reduces opportunities for parallel execution and therefore throughput.
+An algorithm based on CAS behaves differently: a thread makes a local copy of the variable and performs the calculation without getting exclusive access.
+Only when it is ready to update the variable does it call CAS, which in one atomic operation compares the variable’s value with its value at the start and, if they are the same, updates it with the new value.
+If they are not the same, the variable must have been modified by another thread; in this situation, the CAS thread can try the whole computation again using the new value, or give up, or - in some algorithms - continue, because the interference will have actually done its work for it!
+This style of locking is called _optimistic concurrency control_, in contrast to the traditional _pessimistic_ style, which blocks all other threads from access to the variable while this thread’s operation is in progress.

+Collections using CAS include _ConcurrentLinkedQueue_ and _ConcurrentSkipListMap_.

+#### `java.util.concurrent.locks.Lock` based implementation

+The third group uses implementations of `java.util.concurrent.locks.Lock`, an interface introduced in Java 5 as a more flexible alternative to classical synchronization.
+A Lock has the same basic behavior as classical synchronization, but a thread can also acquire it under special conditions:
+- only if the lock is not currently held, or
+- if it becomes free only within a set timeout period, or
+- if the thread is not interrupted.

+Unlike synchronized code, in which an object lock is held while a code block or a method is executed, a Lock is held until its unlock method is called (making it possible for a Lock to be released in a different block or method from that in which it was acquired).

+Some of the collection classes in this group make use of these features to divide the collection into parts that can be separately locked, giving improved concurrency.
+For example, `LinkedBlockingQueue` has separate locks for the head and tail ends of the queue so that elements can be added and removed in parallel.
+Other collections using these locks include most of the implementations of `BlockingQueue`.

+### Collection iterators and Thread Safety

+#### Fail-Fast Iterators

+These iterators are default for not-concurrent collections

+Every time the iterators access the backing collection, they check it for structural modification
+(which, in general, means that elements have been added to or removed from the collection) by comparing the collection’s modification counter with their own internal copy.

+A discrepancy implies that the collection has been modified, but not by one of the iterator’s own methods;
+in that case, the iterator fails immediately, throwing `ConcurrentModificationException` rather than continuing to attempt to iterate over the modified collection with unpredictable results.

+Note that this fail-fast behavior is provided to help find and diagnose bugs;
+it is not guaranteed as part of the collection contract.

+#### Snapshot iterators

+Copy-on-write collections have snapshot iterators.

+These collections are backed by arrays that, once created, are never changed; if a value in the collection needs to be changed, a new array is created.
+This means an iterator can read the values in one of these arrays (but never modify them) without danger of them being changed by another thread.
+Snapshot iterators do not throw `ConcurrentModificationException`.

+#### Weakly consistent iterators

+Weakly consistent iterators reflect some but not necessarily all the changes that have been made to their backing collections since they were created.
+For example, if elements in the collection have been modified or removed before the iterator reaches them, it definitely will reflect these changes, but no such guarantee is made for insertions.

+Weakly consistent iterators do not throw `ConcurrentModificationException`.

+Collections that have weakly consistent iterators:
+- those which rely on CAS
+- collections, that are implemented based on `java.util.concurrent.locks.Lock`

 ### Respect the ‘Ownership’ of Collections